Xilinx/Vitis-Tutorials/Hardware_Accelerators/Design_Tutorials/03-rtl_stream_kernel_integration/README.md

 make all TARGET=hw_emu PLATFORM=xilinx_u50_gen3x16_xdma_201920_3
 ~~~

-Because the XCLBIN file building for hardware target needs a long time, to save your time, we also provide the pre-built XCLBIN files (*rtc_gen_test_hw.xclbin* and *rtc_alpha_hw.xclbin*) in *./xclbin* directory for each kind of Alveo card.
+Because the XCLBIN file building for hardware target needs a long time, to save your time, we also provide the pre-built XCLBIN files (*rtc_gen_test_hw.xclbin* and *rtc_alpha_hw.xclbin*) for each kind of Alveo card.
 Please note they are built with *TARGET=hw* option and cannot be used in *hw_emu* mode.
 For *hw_emu* target XCLBIN files, it's much faster to build and system dependent, so please build them by yourself.

+You can download the pre-built XCLBIN files via the link: <https://www.xilinx.com/bin/public/openDownload?filename=rtl_stream_kernel_xclbins.tgz>

-**To use the pre-built xclbin files, please copy them into *./hw* directory, which will be used directly in downstream steps.**
+**To use the pre-built xclbin files, please copy the two xclbin files corresponding to your target platform into *./hw* directory, which will be used directly in downstream steps.**

 ### Build and run the software